ucb-rit/savio-training-python-jupyter-fall-2021/sections/parallel-jupyter.md

 So the number of workers would generally match the number of cores you requested (e.g., on `savio2_htc`) or (ideally) the number of cores on the machine (for partitions allocated on a per node basis).

-**Caution**: on the standalone OOD node (for debugging/exploration), the amount of memory is limited.
-Reading in a large file may cause the kernel to die without any warnings/error messages.
+**Caution**: use of the standalone OOD node (for debugging/exploration) is limited to 1 core and 2 GB memory, so that is not appropriate for parallelization, or even for working with moderately sized datasets.
+I've noticed that reading in a large file may cause the kernel to die without any warnings/error messages.
 For example this occurs for a 260 MB CSV file, even though in principle the notebook can use up to 2 GB memory...

 # Within the notebook